-20. Procedures and Policies For the purposes of the Contract the: The Buyer's Staff Vetting Procedures are: Details of what the Buyer considers to be a Relevant Conviction for the purposes of clause 8.7 of the Conditions.
+20. and Policies For the purposes of the Contract the: The Buyer's Staff Vetting Procedures are: Details of what the Buyer considers to be a Relevant Conviction for the purposes of clause 8.7 of the Conditions.
 The Buyer's security / data security requirements are: to hold either hold Cyber Essentials or Cyber Essentials Plus certification.
-21. Special Terms N/A 22.
-Incorporated Terms The following documents are incorporated into the Contract.
-If there is any conflict, the following order of precedence applies: (a) The cover letter from the Buyer to the Supplier dated 01 November 2023 (if used) (b) This Order Form (c) Any Special Terms (see row 21 (Special Terms) in this Order Form) (d) The following Annexes in equal order of precedence: i.
+21. - When the Supplier can end the Contract and what happens when the contract ends (Buyer and Supplier termination): In addition to clause 11.6 the supplier has the right to terminate if their key person is no longer able to continue working on this contract and the supplier can't find a suitable replacement.
+22. Incorporated The following documents are incorporated into the Contract.
+If there is any conflict, the Terms following order of precedence applies: (a) The cover letter from the Buyer to the Supplier dated 01 November 2023 (if used) (b) This Order Form (c) Any Special Terms (see row 21 (Special Terms) in this Order Form) (d) The following Annexes in equal order of precedence: i.
 Annex 1 - Processing Personal Data ii.
 Annex 2 - Specification iii.
 Annex 3 - Charges

-- Signed for and on behalf of the Buyer acting on behalf of the Crown
+Signed for and on behalf of the Buyer acting on behalf

+of the Crown

 Name: Name:

-Date: 13/11/2023 Date: 13/11/2023
+Date: 14/12/2023 Date:14/12/2023

 Signature: Signature: